Artist: Mr. Bungle

 Italian for flying saucer, Disco Volante takes the listener on a voyage into the unknown, whether it’s the spiritual quest of “Desert Search for Techno Allah” or the extended suite of “The Bends”: a ten-minute, multi-part soundscape of ethereal beauty and screaming agony, capturing the experience of astronauts and deep-sea divers with decompression sickness.
 What lies under the surface is not always pleasant, as the dried viper fish on its cover suggests, and Disco Volante explores themes such as death, suicide and domestic violence.
 “Violenza Domestica”, sung entirely in Italian from the perspective of a brutal patriarch, and its follow-up, “After School Special”, are particularly disturbing.
 The latter ends with vocals pitch-shifted to sound like a small child, who is alternately giggling and whining while being tickled, at one point asking matter-of-factly, ‘why are you touching me?’
 It’s a chilling moment on an album with many a dank, shadowy corner.

 Not everything hidden on Disco Volante is quite so dark.
 The unlisted “Secret Song” features Trey Spruance’s twangy guitar-work – like something out of a swinging sixties spy movie – and Trevor Dunn’s Grandpa Simpson impersonation as he complains about not being invited to play on the tune.
-The abrupt juxtaposition of styles is often played for laughs – the sprightly bossa nova of “Chemical Marriage” following the foul sludge of “Everyone I Went to High School with is Dead” is as surprising as it is amusing – and Disco Volante’s twists and turns bring to mind the rapid-fire orchestrations of Looney Tunes composer Carl Stalling.
+The abrupt juxtaposition of styles is often played for laughs – the swift transition into the sprightly bossa nova of “Chemical Marriage” following the foul sludge of “Everyone I Went to High School with is Dead” is as surprising as it is amusing – and Disco Volante’s twists and turns bring to mind the rapid-fire orchestrations of Looney Tunes composer Carl Stalling.
 The most startling about-face occurs in album closer “Merry Go Bye-Bye”, which switches from cheesy show tune to punishing death metal so quickly that it’ll make you jump out of your seat, evolving into a barrage of electronic chirps and thunderous static before reprising the Vegas schmaltz of its beginning, this time as an emotionally overwrought slow-jam.